InterLoop219/Hackly-Holidyas-Space-Racing-Writeups/web/Stolen Research.md

 ```

   Maltego...
 Interesting...
-  There is no maltego in ps list.
+  There is no maltego in powershell list.
 Maybe it is in static environment variables?

 ```
 strongleong@WIN-U8I7TONIUR7:~$ vol.py --profile Linux5_10_0-kali8-amd64x64 -f memdump.vmem linux_psenv | grep maltego